Romney says climate change happening, humans contribute

 He says the U.S. should instead provide incentivizes for entrepreneurs to develop cleaner energy sources while also helping people who work in industries that could be left behind, such as coal mining.

-Romney also criticized "Medicare for All" proposals and bemoaned the lack of progress on immigration reform during his speech at the conservative Salt Lake City-based Sutherland Institute.
+Romney also criticized "Medicare for All" proposals and bemoaned the lack of progress on immigration reform during his speech at the conservative Sutherland Institute in Salt Lake City.